heewonh/heewonh.github.io/_posts/2024-11-1-autoencoder.md

 - CA2: single linear layer for factor, 2nd hidden layer with 16 neurons for factor loading
 - CA3: single linear layer for factor, 3rd hidden layer with 8 neurons for factor loading

-To evaluate the performance of CA models in context, the following models were used as comparions:
+To evaluate the performance of CA models in context, the following models were used as comparisons:
 - Fama-French factor models (FF) with 1 ~ 6 factors (classical model of known factors)
 - PCA
 - IPCA